 I played the 'Kings Dilemma' in which the prestigious aristocrats who support the king fight for power while helping political decisions.

-Complete Japan of the game 'Kings Dilemma ' where you can enjoy story development while proposing or disagreeing with various problems of domestic and foreign affairs as a member of the council that assists the king's politics as the patriarch of the prestigious aristocrat of the Ankist kingdom.
+Complete Japan of the game 'Kings Dilemma ' where you can enjoy story development while proposing or disagreeing with various problems of domestic and foreign affairs as a member of the council that assists the king's politics by becoming the patriarch of a prestigious aristocrat of the Ankist kingdom.
 The language version has been released by Hobby Japan.
-I actually played this Kings Dilemma, which is a
+Fiscal 2020

 Kings Dilemma | | ANALOG GAME INDEX